maximshushakov/dungeons-and-dragons/README.md

 SPA and PWA based on http://www.dnd5eapi.co/
 =======

 The goal of this project is to build a simple single page application without using any frontend framework.
-This project started as a skill test during hiring process for a company and continued as an experement platform for testing new features of JavaScript.
+This project started as a skill test during hiring process for a company and continued as an experiment platform for testing new features of JavaScript.

 SPA supports both _http_ and _https_.
-Due to security resons PWA works only via _https_.
+Due to security reasons PWA works only via _https_.

 Currently supports next routers:
 --------